 Once you choose a spot in your yard or near your home that you want your puppy to use, make sure they go there every time.
 You should always put your dog on a leash – even to go to the bathroom, so that they get used to being on one.
 Once you get to the spot, stop.
 Don’t let your puppy go any further.

 When they relieve themselves, make sure you give them lots of praise and a doggy treat.
 Puppies need lots of positive reinforcement when they use the bathroom when and where they are supposed to.
 If they don’t go at first, bring them back inside and try again later.
 Don’t worry-puppies usually catch on fast!
+As your puppy grows to an adult, you can make sure that this dedicated potty area is within the boundaries of their invisible dog fence so that they keep the habit for years to come.

 3. Utilize Puppy Pads Indoors